Biden administration shows appetite for high-profile fights with China and Russia

 On issues that don’t pertain to China’s sovereignty, however, Blinken said the two sides were “able to have a very candid conversation,” including on Iran, North Korea, Afghanistan and climate change.

 “We wanted to share with them the significant concerns that we have about a number of the actions that China has taken . . . and we did that,” Blinken said.
-“We also wanted to lay out very clearly, our own policies, priorities and worldview.
+“We also wanted to lay out very clearly our own policies, priorities and worldview.
 And we did that, too.”